xakur/soppusite/_posts/2023-11-17-3-things-that-taught-me-how-to-overcome-loneliness.md

 People and things in life are unpredictable.
 People come and go in our lives, people move, people get into fights, people stop liking you and so on.

+And may I add, losing people (e.g. friends) after that feels even more agonizing than being alone.

 **Whatever happens, only you will always be by your side.**

 No one else is as loyal to you as you are to yourself.
 No one else is as reliable as you in this regard – you always have yourself to rely on.
 You never need to fear of losing yourself.